conde-nast-international/cnid-tech-tests/se-test/README.md

 # Overview
 This task is intended for people who interview for our Software Engineer roles.

-Please make sure you read [our expectations](../README.md#what-we-are-looking-for) first before starting on any of the below options:
+Please make sure you read [our expectations](../README.md#what-we-are-looking-for) first before starting on either of the below options:

 ## Option 1